oriramon/SlotMachine/README.md

 ## Key Features
 - Interactive command line interface
-- Player can choose to become members, affecting their starting spin count
+- Player can choose to become members, affecting their starting spin count.
+- To add interest I manipulated the likely of getting 3 in a row to roughly 10%.
+This can be removed or changed.
 - Redis is used to store player information including spins, coins, points, mission index, and member status
 - Completed missions provide additional spins and/or coins as rewards
 - The game runs until a player runs out of spins or decideds to stop